Cubs set team HR record, clobber Pirates 14-1

 Chicago entered in the second NL wild card spot, one game ahead of Milwaukee and four games behind NL Central-leading St. Louis.
 The Cardinals hosted the Brewers on Saturday night.

+Manager Joe Maddon doesn’t expect double-digit production, but he’s been impressed by his hitters’ approaches.

+“We hit the ball extremely well again and when it counted,” Maddon said.
+“We’ve been pretty good at not swinging at bad pitches the last two days.
+We’ve not been chasing so much.
+When you see your pitch, you’re not missing it.”

-Kyle Hendricks (11-9) allowed a run on seven hits in six innings while walking one for his third straight solid outing.
+Kyle Hendricks (11-9) allowed a run on seven hits in six innings while walking none for his third straight solid outing.
 He has a 1.52 ERA in the span.

+“I felt really good, locked in,” Hendricks said.
+“The fastball command kind of got better as the game went, but my changeup was a lot better today.”

 Nicholas Castellanos doubled twice to take over the major league lead with 52 and drove in three runs.
 Anthony Rizzo had two RBIs and was one of four Chicago batters hit by pitches.